locnugwin/AP-Statistics-Lucky-Guessing/README.md

 > offered 4 possible answers, do you believe her?
 Explain,
 > basing your argument on a simulation involving at least 10
 > trials.

+For context, the question that preceded is as follows:
+> You take a quiz with 6 multiple
+> choice questions.
+After you studied, you estimated that
+> you would have about an 80% chance of getting any indi-
+> vidual question right.
+What are your chances of getting
+> them all right?
+Use at least 20 trials.